rene0/dcf77pi/README.md

 * wintermonth = month in which daylight saving time ends
 * leapsecmonths = months (in UTC) in which a leap second might be inserted

+Note that a sentinel value of 0 can be used for summermonth, wintermonth, or leapsecmonths to disallow daylight time changes or leap seconds.

 The end of the minute is noted by the absence of high pulses.
 An absence of low pulses probably means that the transmitter is out of range.
 Any other situation will result in a logical read error.